fja05680/pinkfish/README.md

 Some of the key features of pinkfish:
  - leverages pandas for dataframe, spreadsheet like features
+ - comes batteries included with the most common technical indicators
+ - also integrates with ta-lib or pandas_ta for more advanced indicators
  - leverages matplotlib for making financial graphs
- - uses ta-lib to easily implement technical indicators
  - uses daily data (vs minute or tick data) for intraday trading
  - uses free daily data from yahoo finance
  - simple to use python API